vincentschen/cgan-superres/srez/README.md

   |   |   +-- list_eval_partition.txt
   </pre>

+An easy way to do this is using the `download.py` script in the root directory of this repo.

 1. Then, run the following formatting script to convert raw data and attributes into `.tfrecord` file:
 ```
 python celeba_formatting.py \